zaeemhasan/quant-portfolio-study/README.md

 # quant-portfolio-study

+Honest limitation to log:
+The composite score weights all five signals equally, which is naive.
+RSI and MA crossovers on an 8-month-old portfolio aren't the same quality signal as on a 5-year dataset.

 Data & methodology issues

 165 days is thin — need to caveat every ratio with confidence intervals or at minimum note the sample size limitation